-Of which most, if not all, can be avoided with the use of good knee sleeves.
+Of which most, if not all, can be avoided with the use of neoprene knee sleeves for weight lifting.

 Face it: your knees were meant to carry your own weight.
 Because they weren’t really designed for the extreme pressure of squats, your knees need all the protection you can afford them.

-1/2 the people you ask are going to assure you of a 1-2% weight gain, and the other half negate the entire worth of knee sleeves?
+1/2 the people you ask are going to assure you of a 1-2% weight gain, and the other half disagrees?

-I say that the benefits to keeping healthy knees far outweighs the question of lifting advantage, but you decide this for yourself.
+I say that the benefits of keeping healthy knees far outweigh the question of lifting advantage, but you decide this for yourself.
 And the only way to do that is with trial and error.

-- If you are obese, knee sleeves can do wonders for adding much needed support to your knees while walking to lose weight, or just getting in your exercise.
+- If you are obese, they can do wonders for adding much-needed support to your knees while walking to lose weight or just getting in your exercise.

 - Osteoarthritis and knee sleeves go together like bread and butter no matter your age.

-Who could deny that a $15 investment would be worth it to feel more comfortable and have better balance and stability?
+Who could deny that a $15 investment would be worth it to feel more comfortable, have better balance and stability?
 You will be amazed at the difference they make.

-All too often knee pain is annoying enough to make runners stop running all together.
-Here’s 5 techniques for less knee pain from running.
+All too often knee pain is annoying enough to make runners stop running altogether.
+Here are 5 techniques for less knee pain from running.

-Because we don’t wear these sleeves everyday, when we do put them on they allow much greater sense of where you knees are at all time.
+When we slip them on, they immediately allow a greater sense of where your knees are at all time.
 This is known as proprioception and keeps you in constant consciousness of where your knees are and what they’re doing.
 That proprioception means better all-around balance and confidence.

 Are your knees sore and aching after a basketball game?
-The price of knee sleeves could be a great solution and worth it.
+The price of a pair could be a great solution and worth it.

 You’ll need to be sure your knee sleeve fits correctly.
-Ruung down court with one hand on a knee sleeve to keep it from falling to your ankle is going to put you at a serious disadvantage.
+Running down the court with one hand on a knee sleeve to keep it from falling to your ankle is going to put you at a serious disadvantage.

 Are knee sleeves just something to buy, or are they worth the money?

-Due to the compression and added support they are great for protection from injury and providing real pain relief for sore and damaged knees.
+Due to the compression and added support they provide, count on them for protection from injury and providing real pain relief for sore and damaged knees.

 Whether you’re involved with sports, regular exercise at the gym, walking, running, or need relief from arthritis, knee sleeves are worth it.